Bora Bora : The most Iconic Island in Polynesia

 What is the best season to go to Bora Bora ?

 The French Polynesian weather is tropical oceanic with two seasons: a dry season from April to October and a wet season from November to March.
 To travel to Bora Bora, it is best to choose the cool, dry season, which runs from April to October.
+The season in which you decide to go to Bora Bora will obviously influence the cost of your trip.

 What activities can we do in Bora Bora ?